 Standing there, Troy Michael realized he was the same age as the then-thirty-year-old queen of indie folk.
 DiFranco boasted her own righteous label and championed the DIY ethic.
-Michael was making ends meet as a freelancer for magazines and newspapers.
+Troy Michael was making ends meet as a freelancer for magazines and newspapers.
 It was time for someone to get his ass in gear.

-Soon, an off-handed comment during lunch sprang into an amateur collaboration for a local indie music mag.
-Michael itched to cover the indie bands and artists that were closest to his heart; the musicians that deserved more publicity.
+Soon, an off-handed comment during lunch sprang into an amateur collaboration for a local indie music zine.
+Troy Michael itched to cover the indie bands and artists that were closest to his heart; the musicians that deserved more publicity.
 Six months after the DiFranco show and countless emails, phone calls and many more lunches later, the first issue of Innocent Words born…sort of.

 The publication we know, love and live by today was originally dubbed Confronting Innocent Words (CIW).
-The title, taken from an essay by Michael, hinted at the fragility of words and their effects depending on how they are used.
+The title, taken from an essay by Troy Michael, hinted at the fragility of words and their effects depending on how they are used.

 Five hundred copies of CIW were printed.
-They went fast, but not as quickly as Michael’s partners.
+They went fast, but not as quickly as Troy Michael’s partners.
 Family and professional commitments broke up the magazine bond.
 But never fear!
-After a little consideration and even less knowledge, Michael forged valiantly ahead and cut a word from the title magazine.
+After a little consideration and even less knowledge, Troy Michael forged valiantly ahead and cut a word from the title magazine.